kcx1/qplug/README.md

 ```

 ## Contributing
-Contributions to qplug are welcome!
+Contributions to Q-Plug are welcome!
 Please follow standard coding practices and ensure that any changes do not break existing functionality.

 ## Reporting Issues
-If you encounter any issues while using qplug, feel free to report them.
-Your feedback is essential in helping us improve the app.
+If you encounter any issues while using Q-Plug, feel free to report them.
+Your feedback is essential in helping to improve the app.

 ## License
-qplug is released under the MIT license.
+Q-Plug is released under the MIT license.